 No, you can still breastfeed during and after sleep coaching.
-Tracie will work with you to create an individualized sleep plan that fits your family's needs.
+I will work with you to create a customized sleep plan that fits your family's needs.

 Some tears are inevitable during the sleep coaching process as crying is a way for babies and toddlers to communicate to us how they are feeling since they do not always have the verbal skills to do so.
-During the sleep coaching process you are there to support your child and help teach him/her a valuable, life-long skill – which is how to self soothe!
-By being there and offering support and reassurance, your child is able to learn how to fall asleep in a safe and secure way.
+What's important to remember is that not all crying is the same and that the tears that occur will most likely be due to frustration.
+With consistent, loving support your little one will quickly learn that you are there to comfort him/her and the frustration will subside.
+By being there and offering support and reassurance, your little one is able to learn how to fall asleep and stay asleep in a safe and secure way.

 Type your paragraph here.